salvacarrion/autonmt/README.md

 per unique dataset will be trained.
 Nevertheless, AutoNMT is smart enough to evaluate each model once per unique dataset as the raw test files of each variation are the same (each model will encode its data).

+#### Fit parameters

+Our models are wrapped using Pytorch Lightning.
+Therefore, you can pass to the fit function all the parameters that training of pytorch lightning accepts (and more!).

+Check the available parameters [here](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html)

 ### Generate a report